Cardiovascular Biomechanics and Ultrasound Laboratory |

 Image Registration of MRI Images We

-further developed a new Physics Informed Neural Network (PINN) framework for
+developed a new Physics Informed Neural Network (PINN) framework tailored for

 |